threader/PC-Tuning/docs/post-install.md

         - Uninstall bloatware in **Settings -> Apps -> Installed apps**
         - In the **Settings -> Apps -> Optional features** section, uninstall everything apart from **WMIC**, **Notepad (system)** and **WordPad**

-- Restart your PC once to apply the changes above (do not boot into Linux Mint without a full restart beforehand)
+- Restart your PC once to apply the changes above (do not boot into Linux without a full restart beforehand)

 ## Removing Bloatware with Linux

+As mentioned previously, the instructions below are specific to Linux Mint.
+If you are using another distro, interpret the steps below and follow along accordingly.

-- Boot into Ventoy on your USB in BIOS and select the Linux Mint ISO.
-Select **Start Linux Mint** when prompted
+- Boot into Ventoy on your USB in BIOS and select the Linux ISO

 - Open file explorer which is pinned to the taskbar and navigate to the volume Windows is installed on.
 You can identify this by finding the volume that has the **win-debloat.sh** script in

-- Right click an empty space and select **Open in Terminal**.
+- Right click an empty space and select **Open in Terminal** to open a terminal window in the current directory.
 Use the command below to run the script

     ```
     sudo bash win-debloat.sh